DISCLAIMER: The following content may have some affiliate links in which I receive a commission from said links.

 - Aimee Chan as Natalie Cheung Sai Ting (章世婷).
 We were misled into thinking she was Kan Siu Nam and Angela’s missing daughter for the majority of the series.
 At least most of the clues pointed to her, until she later revealed it herself at the police station.
 (Actually, her conversation with Ivan before she left their house said it all with her telling him to clean up his act since there won’t be anyone around to do that for him anymore, and that because of him she had to lie to two very pitiful persons.)
 I was impressed with her performance throughout.
 She made me feel the liveliness of Natalie’s innocence side at the beginning, and the more complicated side later on as the story unfolded and she found out much more of her brother’s world that had caused her shift in attitude and/or reaction about life.
-(AND this is a comparison between all her other roles that I had watched, NOT hinting that she’s superior to others.
-YET I don’t think I need to prove my taste – or capability – at all.
+(AND this was a comparison among all her other roles that I had watched, NOT hinting that she was superior to others.
+YET I don’t think I need to prove my taste–or capability–at all.
 People could think whatever they want.
 Honestly.)

 - Ram Tseung as John.
 The director at the local theater and also Kan Siu Nam’s best friend.
-He’s often the voice of reason to stop Kan Siu Nam from doing anything rash or getting into sticky situation.
-I must indeed agree he’s the wisest in here though he doesn’t judge.
-BUT I disagree with Kan Siu Nam that he would get killed for his own intelligence because Kan should be referring to himself regarding the whole getting hurt for being intelligent.
+He was often the voice of reason to stop Kan Siu Nam from doing anything rash or getting into sticky situations.
+I must indeed agree he was the wisest in here though he didn’t judge.
+BUT I disagreed with Kan Siu Nam that he would get killed for his own intelligence because Kan should be referring to himself regarding the whole getting hurt for being intelligent.
 (Since Kan kept meddling into others’ matters, which were not his.)
-I so agree with John when he told Kan that it wasn’t Kan’s job to put the balance back in the universe with his actions (i.e. what to do with Ivan’s case).
+I so agreed with John when he told Kan that it wasn’t Kan’s job to put the balance back in the universe with his actions (i.e. what to do with Ivan’s case).

 - Rebecca Chan as Angela Mok Lai Hing (莫麗馨).
-I like her character in here, really like it.
-She’s not only wise but doesn’t care if she becomes the ‘bad’ person or get misunderstood when she tries to stop Kan from his craziness.
-It’s not like she doesn’t care for her daughter YET she knows how to stick with reality and moving on doesn’t mean not loving her daughter anymore.
-It just means she wants to cherish her life and not let the others in her life down.
+I liked her character in here, really liked it.
+She was not only wise but didn’t care if she became the ‘bad’ person or got misunderstood when she tried to stop Kan from his craziness.
+It wasn’t like she didn’t care for her daughter YET she knew how to stick with reality and moving on didn’t mean not loving her daughter anymore.
+It just meant she wanted to cherish her life and not let the others in her life down.

-- Yu Yang as Steve Cheung Yat Kei (陳一奇).
+- Yu Yang as Steve Chan Yat Kei (陳一奇).
 A very funny character.
-I know several dentists (OF COURSE with the necessary of having one BUT also personally), and his personality in here is too funny to relate to.
-Yet I guess all is possible since there are many dentist in this world and outside work, they’re normal human beings living their own lives after all.
-I really like his character because he’s really down to earth and could always turn negative moments into positive ones.
-Though what I found kind of unrealistic was him not getting suspicious or minding about Kan still being friends and hanging with them at meal times, etc. (NOT saying it’s impossible, it’s just awkward in so many ways–even if many years have passed already.)
+I know several dentists (OF COURSE with the necessity of having one BUT also personally), and his personality in here was too funny to relate to.
+Yet I guess all is possible since there are many dentists in this world and outside work, they’re normal human beings living their own lives after all.
+I really liked his character because he was really down to earth and could always turn negative moments into positive ones.
+Though what I found kind of unrealistic was him not getting suspicious or minding about Kan still being friends and hanging with them at mealtimes, etc. (NOT saying it’s impossible, it’s just awkward in so many ways–even if many years have passed already.)
 OMG, his death was so unexpected.
 I blame it on Kan for being the “unlucky star” and invited him over.
 (I wonder why he didn’t turn on the light BUT I guess he had a habit of listening music in the dark like that or just wanted to enjoy the music without turning the light on.)

 - Matt Yeung as Jasper/ Kong Sir (江Sir).
-I think he’s more suitable on the pyscho-killer route than being a cop.
+I thought he was more suitable on the pyscho-killer route than being a cop.
 Seriously, he was just using his dead girlfriend as an excuse in every way he could to supposedly work hard and clean up the streets.
 He’s the one who should be cleared away.
-NOT only is he trying to “clean the street” BUT he’s really ungrateful toward his colleagues and others around him.
+NOT only was he trying to “clean the street” BUT he was really ungrateful toward his colleagues and others around him.
 Sure, Kan was quite a busybody and had a hand in fueling Jasper’s craziness even more, BUT his attitude was already terrible before.
 He treated his fellow cops as “dogs” (his words at one point) and always exude the arrogant aura.
-I think Matt did a good job portraying this character, convincing us Kong Sir was very well on his way to the psychopath route–without any help from anyone either.
+I thought Matt did a good job portraying this character, convincing us Kong Sir was very well on his way to the psychopath route–without any help from anyone either.

 - Kenny Wong as Eric.
 Ivan’s evil persona.
 Creepy all right.
 Kenny’s rather challenging role instead of some other typical boring ones?
 I don’t know.
 I finally was convinced of his acting in this one.
-And think that he’s capable of some other roles instead of the typical ones he’d been portraying for a while.
-It’s not like he’s new, but he has been passive for a while so I felt it was refreshing he’d taken on this role.
+And I actually thought that he was capable of some other roles instead of the typical ones he’d been portraying for a while.
+It wasn’t like he was new, but he had been passive for a while so I felt it was refreshing he’d taken on this role.

 - Rachel Kan as Michelle.
 Ivan’s lust and envy persona.
 Convincing.
 She made me despise her so bad at first when I didn’t realize she was just Ivan’s personality.